Fondren Library is accepting applications for the Summer 2022 semester.

 Availability may differ for departments:

 Cataloging: Student job includes light data entry, mostly plugging in numbers and typing book titles, stamping and marking of microforms and books, tattletaping of books, filing and pulling of looseleaf pages, and the occasional photocopying.
-Hours: Monday-Friday, daytime job, 5-10 hours a week
+Hours: Monday-Friday, daytime job, 5-10 hours a week.
+Department contact: TBD

-Digital Media Center (DMC): Student workers assist patrons, check equipment in and out, work on faculty projects, develop guides, collect payment for printouts, and help on digital media projects.
+Digital Media Commons (DMC): Student workers assist patrons, check equipment in and out, work on faculty projects, develop guides, collect payment for printouts, and help on digital media projects.
 Department contact: Mario Norton, firstname.lastname@example.org

 User Experience (UX): Students work with UX staff on usability testing, surveys, graphic design, data analysis, space studies, content strategy, and more.
 Hours are flexible and work can be completed remotely.
 We are also looking for Fondren Library student ambassadors.
 Department contact: Debra Kolah, email@example.com

-Woodson Research Center (Archives and Special Collections): Students work with archivists to assist in arranging and describing special collections materials, in digitizing such materials and in responding to reference questions.
+Woodson Research Center (Archives and Special Collections): Students work with archivists to assist in arranging and describing special collections materials, digitizing such materials, and responding to reference questions.
 Department contact: Amanda Focke, firstname.lastname@example.org

 Student Job Classifications